crisperdue/prooftoys-site/content/number-game/tutorial10.md

 This is the trickiest challenge of our own adventures in reasoning about addition, and a proper capstone for this adventure.

-[[Notes: this proof needs simplifications with T and F (or tautologies).
-Probably some earlier problem should introduce simplification.
-Also it uses some of the less intuitive properties of the conditional.
-And there should probably be a little discussion about irrelevant assumptions in an earlier page.]]

 <div class=proof-editor data-exercise="nat/addx8"></div>

 #### *Congratulations, You Did It!!*

+*Notes: this proof needs simplifications with T and F (or tautologies).
+Also it uses some of the less intuitive properties of the conditional.
+And there should probably be a little discussion about irrelevant assumptions in an earlier page.*

 <!--
 This is officially the end.
 There is always a next challenge though,